-All staff, including the executive team, are eligible to participate in Melcor's Employee Share Purchase Plan (ESPP).
-Under this plan, Melcor matches employee contributions at 50% to a maximum of \$1,800 per year.
+All staff, including the executive team, are eligible to participate in Melcor's Employee Share Purchase Plan (ESPP) and Group Retirement Savings Plan (RRSP).

+Under the ESPP, Melcor matches employee contributions at 50% to a maximum of \$1,800 per year.
 No treasury shares are issued for ESPP.